zekesonxx/wfupdate/README.md

 # Limitations/Gotchas
 * Can use 64-bit Wine, however as far as I'm aware no-one has gotten the game to work (yet) in 64-bit Wine.
-* Wineserver needs to be running before trying to update the game.
-This limitation does not apply to running the game.

 ##### *Past this point is sort of a mess.
 I use this README for planning and such, and this way it keeps it around in git.*